Musicology

 Music in the Classic Era

-Ethnomusicological offerings at the 200-level provide a similar in-depth discourse, though replace the chronological scheme with area courses and classes devoted to conceptually oriented themes.
+Ethnomusicological offerings at the 200-level provide a similar in-depth discourse, with classes devoted to conceptually oriented themes.
 These include:

 300-level courses

 This tier offers a range of topics at our most advanced level.
-The topics themselves are often sophisticated and cutting edge, such as a course in music and narratology or various courses in forms of gender criticism.
+The topics themselves are often sophisticated and cutting edge, such as a course in music and narratology, ethnomusicology as activism, or various courses in areas including music and race, gender criticism, or specific forms of musical analysis.

 Tutorials